growi-dev/blog_content/_drafts/What-Who-Why.md

 ## Why

 Creating software had always an aesthetical component for me.
 And by that I do not mean in regard of UI design.
 I find beauty in well structured source code.
-I am the one of your colleagues who
+I am the one of your colleagues who scolds you for to many or not enough whitspaces

 learn to articulate my ideas and beliefes
 also: it*s needed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyNTM0NDU0NCwxMDU1OTgxNTI0LDIwMD
+eyJoaXN0b3J5IjpbLTE5NjY4ODQ4NjcsMTA1NTk4MTUyNCwyMD
-c2MTAwODYsLTMzNjA5ODc4NSwxOTgzODM1NDI1LC0yMDA5Mjk3
+A3NjEwMDg2LC0zMzYwOTg3ODUsMTk4MzgzNTQyNSwtMjAwOTI5
-MDM3LC0xNTg0OTYxMTQ3LC00NDQ2OTk5MTQsMTQ4MTY4OTEwMy
+NzAzNywtMTU4NDk2MTE0NywtNDQ0Njk5OTE0LDE0ODE2ODkxMD
-wtNjEwMzczNDc4LC0xMDk5ODQzOTIsLTU1MTI1MjAyMCwxOTYz
+MsLTYxMDM3MzQ3OCwtMTA5OTg0MzkyLC01NTEyNTIwMjAsMTk2
-NjUzMTk0LDEyNTExNDE0NjcsMTEwMTQ0NTEzNCwtMTY4OTU4ND
+MzY1MzE5NCwxMjUxMTQxNDY3LDExMDE0NDUxMzQsLTE2ODk1OD
-Q5NywtMTczNzcxMjc1MSwtNTc0NjUzNjgsMTkzNjc1NTQ0OSwt
+Q0OTcsLTE3Mzc3MTI3NTEsLTU3NDY1MzY4LDE5MzY3NTU0NDks
-NTAwNDc0MjM2XX0=
+LTUwMDQ3NDIzNl19
 -->